Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Simulation Results

 \subsubsection{Algorithm Performance Evaluation}

-Fig.~\ref{fig: optimization objective values} presents the optimized objective values achieved by different algorithms.
-As can be seen, the proposed GDMDDPG algorithm outperforms the conventional DDPG algorithm, TD algorithm, and random method in both communication rate and sensing rate due to its improved environmental understanding and exploration capabilities.
+Fig.~\ref{fig: optimization objective values} presents the optimized objective values obtained by different algorithms.
+We can find that the proposed GDMDDPG algorithm achieves superior performance compared with the conventional DDPG algorithm, SAC algorithm, and random method in both communication rate and beampattern gain due to its improved environmental understanding and exploration capabilities.
 Moreover, GDMDDPG demonstrates the best performance in energy consumption optimization, which is crucial for the energy-constrained UAV platform.
-As such, the superior communication and sensing performance combined with the lowest energy consumption establishes GDMDDPG as a practical and effective algorithm for the considered low-altitude IRS-assisted ISAC system.
-In addition, we observe that the communication-only and sensing-only methods achieve optimal values in communication rate and sensing rate metrics compared to GDMDDPG, respectively, which confirms that a significant trade-off relationship exists in the optimization objectives in the formulated CSEMOP.
+In particular, the proposed GDMDDPG achieves a 50\% improvement in communication rate and a 32.9\% increase in beampattern gain, while simultaneously reducing UAV energy consumption by 19.3\% compared to the conventional DDPG algorithm.
+As such, the superior communication and sensing performance combined with the lowest energy consumption establishes GDMDDPG as an applicable and effective algorithm for the low-altitude IRS-assisted ISAC system.
+In addition, the communication-only and sensing-only methods achieve the best values in communication rate and beampattern gain metrics compared to GDMDDPG, respectively, which confirms that a significant trade-off relationship exists in the optimization objectives in the formulated optimization problem.